 Individual Tooth Replacement

 Dental implants can be used for the replacement of a single missing tooth.
-This is a fixed solution that provides a replacement tooth which both looks and feels natural, a goal that is desirable for most patients.
+This is a fixed solution that provides a replacement tooth that both looks and feels natural, a goal that is desirable for most patients.

 In this procedure, a specialized dental drill is used to prepare the jawbone for the insertion of the dental implant that holds the replacement prosthesis in place.
 An abutment screw is then used to attach an implant abutment to the implant.
 Finally, dental cement is applied to connect the prosthesis, such as a crown, to the abutment.